List: Christmas, holiday events in Pahrump region

 Our Lady of the Valley

-Our Lady of the Valley Catholic Church, 781 E. Gamebird Road, will host their annual Lady of Guadalupe Festival Saturday, Dec.
-7, from 10 a.m. to 6 p.m. and Saturday, Dec.
-8, from 10 a.m. to 6 p.m.
+Our Lady of the Valley Catholic Church, 781 E. Gamebird Road, will host their annual Lady of Guadalupe Festival.

-It is an annual festival for the whole family.
-There will be food for sale, traditional folkloric dancers, a mariachi band, and more.

 Mananitas with Mariachi will be Thursday, Dec.
 12 at 5 a.m. and festivities will continue after Mass at 5 p.m.
 All are welcome.